aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/AddingNewEnvironmentType.md

     ```
       - `BasicNotebookInstance-blah` will be used as the instance ID in SWB, and will need to match the `event.detail.NotebookInstanceName` value when start/stop events trigger the lambda.

-## Step 4 (Optional): Update hosting account resources
+## Step 5 (Optional): Update hosting account resources
-* Depending on whether the [onboard-account.cfn.yaml](../swb-reference/src/templates/onboard-account.cfn.yaml) template was updated, the hosting account CloudFormation stack will need to be updated.
+* If the [onboard-account.cfn.yaml](../swb-reference/src/templates/onboard-account.cfn.yaml) template was updated, the hosting account CloudFormation stack will need to be updated.

 ------------------------------------------------------------------------------------------------------------------------------------------------